-Baking a sourdough boule
+Baking this sourdough boule recipe

-This particular recipe rises throughout the day and is then baked in the evening.
+This particular boule bread recipe rises throughout the day and is then baked in the evening.
 Most of the time is hands-off, meaning you just need to show up to mix or shape or bake at varying intervals in order to create homemade, fermented bread.
-This loaf is an alternative to the common simple overnight sourdough breads which require a morning baking which might be inconvenient for busy mornings.
+This sourdough loaf is an alternative to the common simple overnight sourdough breads which require a morning baking which might be inconvenient for busy mornings.

 The absolute most important ingredient in sourdough baking is an active starter.